 There’s been a lot of discussion about how to prepare and plan for a migration, what it involves, what are the best practices.
 In this article, let’s get our hands dirty a little bit.
-Recently I had to do another complete SharePoint 2010 migration to 2013, and I took the opportunity to capture a few notes and screenshots.
+Recently I had to do another complete upgrade to SharePoint 2013, and I took the opportunity to capture a few notes and screenshots.

 So.
 Your SharePoint 2013 farm is installed and ready.
 Today is the day: You migrate your content.
 What do you do?